acr-lfr/generate-it-typescript-server/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## High level design
-The http layer is completely managed, uses expressjs & lives at `src/http/` as defined in the `.nodegenrc` file (all files here are overwritten).
+The http layer is completely managed, uses expressjs & lives at the location specified by `.nodegenrc` `nodegenDir` key (default is `src/http/`).
+All files in the `nodegenDir` folder are overwritten each time you regenrate.

 The `app.ts` calls the `src/http/index.ts` which returns the initialized express app.
 You can inject middleware and other options, see the `HttpOptions` interface in the `src/http/index.ts`.

-The domain layer is where all business logic should live, the domain layer is initially generated from [___stub](https://acrontum.github.io/generate-it/#/_pages/templates?id=stub) templates from generate-it.
+The domain layer is where all business logic should live, the domain layer is initially generated from [\_\_\_stub](https://acr-lfr.github.io/generate-it/#/_pages/templates?id=stub) templates from generate-it.
+**NOTE**: Stub files are created if they do not exist, but not overwritten each generation.

+#### Design Philosophy
-**The overall design pattern** for the architecture is influenced by traditional [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) but also the popular frameworks like [laravel](https://laravel.com/) and [symfony](https://symfony.com/);
+The overall design pattern for the architecture is influenced by traditional [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) but also the popular frameworks like [laravel](https://laravel.com/) and [symfony](https://symfony.com/):
 - The `app.ts` loads database connections and the express framework, including the middlewares and routes.
 - The generated routes, imported from the generated `src/http/nodegen/routesImporter.ts`, handle all incoming HTTP traffic and validation (both input and output).
 - Each route will lead to a domain method (`src/domains`) which houses the business logic, eg your custom code.
 - Data returned from a domain method is captured by the same route function it is was called from, the router sends the output to the `inferResponseType.ts` response middleware which outputs data in the format requested from the client in conjunction with the permitted types defined by the openapi file.

-**Accessing your API via CLI**; similar to the Symfony framework CLI commands should be written and stored; in this case in the `src/cli` directory.
+#### Accessing your API via CLI
+Similar to the Symfony framework CLI commands should be written and stored; in this case in the `src/cli` directory.
 The sequence is:
 - Write and store a script in `src/cli`, no special format required, just a simple script and you have full access to your apps code.
   - Could be as simple as `console.log('hello world')`
 - Lets say the script was named `seedUsers.ts`; call it like this `npm run cli-script -- seedUsers`